-The rivalry between two of Britain’s most renowned road cyclists; Sir Bradley Wiggins and Chris Froome has sparked the kind of tabloid storm normally reserved for wayward reality TV starts or when the Leader of The Free World "misspeaks" when talking about electoral irregularities.
+In recent years, the rivalry between two of Britain’s most renowned road cyclists; Sir Bradley Wiggins and Chris Froome sparked the kind of tabloid storm normally reserved for wayward reality TV starts or when the Leader of The Free World "misspeaks" when talking about electoral irregularities.

 While public spats like this no doubt have a team’s PR man pulling his hair out, the spice it adds to competition is brilliant for us fans.
 This bit of needle between tourists makes for perfect heroes and villains for us to cheer on and boo.

 Starting with Sir Brad and Froomey, we take a look at some of the rivalries that have added spark to le Tour throughout the years.